 The menu icon at Blackbird Cigar co is in the middle of the header.
 It opens a full-screen display that slides in from the right.
-Some of the primary links also include a secondary menu that opens on hover.
+Some of the primary menu items also include a secondary menu that opens on hover.

-Click on the icon in Tambien’s header open the links to main pages on the site.
+Click on the icon in Tambien’s header to open the navigation links to the main pages on the site.
 It slides in from the left.

 Le Petit Salon has one of the more unique and interesting designs showcased in this article.
 When you click on the menu icon it opens four links that scroll across the screen in bold outline text that repeats.

 If you click on the icon in the header of Unique Brands’ website, it opens the full-screen menu with five links on a white background.
 The background slides in from the left.

 EDF uses a primary navigation menu with three links and a hamburger icon that opens a larger selection of links.

 The menu at An Event Apart’s website is fairly simple, but it’s attractive and well-designed (as you would expect).
 The text features a thin underline that becomes bolder on hover, and a top border also shows up on hover.

 Cognito uses dropdowns to showcase some secondary options for visitors.
 The dropdowns use a blog background and the “products” section is shown with the options listed horizontally with icons included.

 Omnisend uses a mega menu with several options that open up under some of the top-level links.